 Each of these includes geodatabase objects that define a generic geographic information system (GIS) model that is shared by all ArcGIS applications and users.
 The purpose of the geodatabase objects is to expose a high-level GIS information model to clients and to persist the detailed implementation of this model in any appropriate storage model—for example, in standard database management system (DBMS) tables, in file geodatabases, and as extensible markup language (XML) streams.

 Geodatabase storage includes both the schema and the rule base for each geographic dataset plus simple, tabular storage of the spatial and attribute data.

 The geodatabase schema includes the definitions, integrity rules, and behavior for each geographic dataset.
 These include properties for feature classes, topologies, networks, raster catalogs, relationships, domains, and so forth.
-The schema is persisted in a collection of geodatabase meta tables in the DBMS that defines the integrity and behavior of the geographic information.
+The schema is persisted in a collection of geodatabase meta tables in the database that defines the integrity and behavior of the geographic information.

 The spatial representations are most commonly stored as either vector features or raster datasets along with traditional tabular attributes.
-For example, a DBMS table can be used to store a feature class where each row in the table represents a feature.
+For example, a database table can be used to store a feature class where each row in the table represents a feature.
 A shape column in each row is used to hold the geometry or shape of the feature.
 The shape column holding the geometry is typically one of two column types:

 - A binary large object (BLOB) column type

 - A spatial column type, if the database management system supports it

 A homogeneous collection of common features, each having the same spatial representation, such as a point, line, or polygon, and a common set of attribute columns, is referred to as a feature class and is managed in a single table.